 The most current VR videos are at the top, with the older ones following.
-We’ll add more VR, AR, and Mixed Reality presentations as products are previewed or released.
-As the list grows, we hope it will have some value as a historical overview.
+We’ll add more product demos and presentations as they are released.
+We hope this list will have some value as a historical overview.

 Please let us know if you have recommendations on other videos that should be included here.